When Therapy Hasn’t Worked — And You Still Feel Stuck

 let go of conditioned nervous system responses that no longer make sense

-For many people, this is the missing piece.
+For many people, this is what has been missing.

 Not more insight — but a shift in how things feel internally.